Learn the difference between advertisers vs. publishers

 If you’ve ever visited a website that hosts banner ads, promoted content, sponsored posts, or advertising links, you’ve witnessed ad publishing in action.
 A huge variety of different websites and other types of portals like mobile games and apps, internet forums, social media sites, and blogs host adverts – but knowing how to find and approach a site that might be receptive to hosting your content isn’t always easy.

-Large websites and organizations like Facebook, YouTube, and Instagram usually take care of third-party ad placement in-house and provide clear directions on how to advertise with them or request ad placement, often using a fully automated system to do so.
+Large organizations like YouTube usually take care of third-party ad placement in-house and provide clear directions on how to advertise with them or request ad placement, often using a fully automated system to do so.

 However, websites and other portals run by individuals, particularly within small niches, might not make things so easy – particularly if they’ve never worked with an advertiser before.
 You might find that making a direct approach will work in this instance, and it might not be overly costly either.